 Criteria and Submission Information

-- Both author and illustrator (if applicable) must be Canadian citizens or permanent residents of Canada.
+- Both author and illustrator (in the case of graphic novels) must be Canadian citizens or permanent residents of Canada.

 - Books may be published in Canada or abroad.